runxel/rhino-secrets/troubleshooting.md

 Check your settings in `General > Undo`, the undo memory might be to low to hold the operations you did previously.
 ![undo memory settings image](img/undo-memory.png)

-If those operations were quite heavy (e.g. Boolean operations between complicated objects) the memory might already overflowed; Rhino will say "Nothing to revert".
+If those operations were quite heavy (e.g. Boolean operations between complicated objects) even with more memory assigned it might be overflown; Rhino will say "Nothing to revert".

 Another option to deal with this behaviour is to use the **Incremental Save** command.
 It's like `SaveAs` except it automatically names the file – but unlike `SaveAs`, it leaves you in your current file.
 If you ever change your mind you can easily go back to an earlier state of your file.